ClimateCodeFoundation/zontem/README.md

 ZONTEM
 ======

-ZONTEM is a method for computing the change in global temperature over the recent period (1880 CE to present) from published records of monthly mean temperatures (GHCN-M V3).
+ZONTEM (short for Zonal Temperatures) is a method for computing the change in global temperature over the recent period (1880 CE to present) from published records of monthly mean temperatures (GHCN-M V3).

 ZONTEM aims to be as simple as possible while still giving a reasonable result.